Physical and Life Sciences Curriculum: Ages Nine to Twelve

 biology and ecology

-When children enter the environment prepared for six to nine year olds, the first science experiments they encounter reveal basic knowledge that helps them understand:
+When children enter the environment prepared for 6-9 year-olds, the first science experiments they encounter reveal basic knowledge that helps them understand:

 the formation of the solar system